LLNL/shroud/docs/types.rst

 result will create an additional C function which include additional arguments for the length of the strings.
 Most Fortran compiler use this convention when passing ``CHARACTER`` arguments.
-Shroud makes this convention explicit for two reasons:
+Shroud makes this convention explicit for two reasons

     * It allows an interface to be used.
 Functions with an interface will not pass the hidden, non-standard length argument, depending on compiler.

     * Returning character argument from C to Fortran is non-portable.
+      Often an additional argument is added for the function result.

 The C wrapper will create a NULL terminated copy a string with the *intent(in)* attribute.
 The assumption is that the trailing blanks